The Vermont General Assembly has established guidelines that facilitate access to public records.

-- Child protection agencies from other states: if you're seeking a family's records, contact Patricia Casanova, Deputy Compact Administrator, (802) 241-9003
+- Child Protection Records: If you are a child protection agency from another state seeking a family's records, contact Patricia Casanova, Deputy Compact Administrator, (802) 241-9003.

-- Foster care records: For copies of your records while in foster care, contact the Family Services District Office your family was involved with
+- Foster Care Records: For copies of your records while in Vermont foster care, contact the Family Services District Office your family was involved with.

 Fees for Obtaining a Copy of a Public Record

-DCF will charge fees for the actual cost of providing a copy of a public record in accordance with the rule adopted by the Secretary of State, as set forth below.
+DCF will charge fees for providing a copy of a public record per the rule adopted by the Secretary of State as set forth below.